-Those dynamics influence the way we work, the way we put together ideas.
-To clearly explain a complex concept to other people, you automatically feel a need to draw this, to make a simple diagram, to make a visual out of it.
+Those dynamics influence the way we work the way we put together ideas.
+To clearly explain a complex concept to other people, you automatically feel a need to draw this, make a simple diagram, and make a visual out of it.

-It not only functions in scholarship or marketing, but it also works in a startup realm, software product management, and, more specifically – in agile development.
+Not only does it produce results in scholarship or marketing but also works in a startup realm, software product management, and, more specifically, agile development.

 And it brings us again to Gojko’s publication.
 What is an impact map?

-How much money would you flush into the toilet?
+How much money would you flush down the toilet?

-Before you learn how to inject impact mapping into your product management’s veins, you need to understand why it is necessary to implement it entirely.
+Before you learn how to inject impact mapping into your product management’s veins, you need to understand why it is necessary to implement it in the first place.

-Gojko Adzic evangelizes agile teams, software project managers, and business sponsors all over the world.
-In one of his prelections, held during the Agile Warsaw conference back in 2017, he pointed out some utter pathologies that are sometimes behind massive agile projects.
+Gojko Adzic give speeches to agile teams, software project managers, and business sponsors worldwide.
+In one of his lectures, held during the Agile Warsaw conference back in 2017, he pointed out some common mistakes that are sometimes behind massive agile projects.

 For instance, the BBC has spent £75 million (!) on an “agile” IT project that got totally out of control, and it didn’t deliver anything.

-Another preposterous case is about the FBI who initially thrown away $19 million on building a case management system with the waterfall methodology, and then have wasted another $360 million on doing it from the top, but this time – iteratively.
-And eventually, they admitted they don’t know how to do it.
+Another incredible case is the FBI, who initially spent $19 million on building a case management system with the waterfall methodology and wasted another $360 million on doing it from the top, but this time – iteratively.
+And eventually, they admitted they didn’t know how to do it.

 Impact mapping is an innovative game that helps to avoid such calamities.